Back To Top

 As the US presidential election unfolds, Seoul’s attention is sharply focused on the outcome, particularly as North Korea ramps up its provocations -- including an unprecedented release in September of photographs revealing uranium enrichment facilities capable of producing weapons-grade material -- aimed at the incoming US administration.

-With North Korea deploying troops to support Russia on the Ukrainian battlefield, a South Korean presidential official, speaking on condition of anonymity, remarked on Tuesday, "The outcome of the US presidential election could influence not only the course of the war in Ukraine and therefore reshape security dynamics on the Korean Peninsula."
+With North Korea deploying troops to support Russia on Ukrainian battlefields, a South Korean presidential official, speaking on condition of anonymity, remarked on Tuesday, "The outcome of the US presidential election could influence not only the course of the war in Ukraine but could also thereby reshape security dynamics on the Korean Peninsula."

 North Korean leader Kim Jong-un (right) and his daughter Kim Ju-ae observe the firing of the new Hwasong-19 intercontinental ballistic missile conducted on Oct.31 in this photo carried by North Korea's state-run Korean Central News Agency the following day.
 (Yonhap)